macshaughnessy3/PAWS/PAWS-iOS/README.md

 `PAWS-iOS` is the driving app behind the PAWS system.
 Controlling music, visulization, volume and more.

+## 1. Setup and Requirments

+Xcode 12 or newer is required to run the PAWS application along with a device on iOS 14 and up.

+1. Navigate to the `PAWS/PAWS-iOS/PAWS` folder and run `pod install`
-## Install
+2. Install swift resources

+After these steps, Xcode can compile and run PAWS using a simulator.

+## 2. Installing PAWS on a Device

-In order to Install Paws on your iPhone you must add a `LocalConfig.xcconfig` to the Config folder
+In order to install PAWS on your iPhone you must add a `LocalConfig.xcconfig` to the Config folder

 ```text
 //